-Since Phase Two was completed in 2020, COPFAS has protected close to 4,000 homes and business in the local area from future flooding.
+Since Phase Two was completed in 2020, COPFAS has protected close to 4,000 homes and businesses in the local area from future flooding.
 Working alongside our partners, Pell Frischmann is proud to have delivered a scheme that creates value aligned with our noble purpose and sustainable aspirations.

 Pell Frischmann’s Head of Environmental Management & Sustainability, Mark Duquemin: